suemkwon/Restaurant-Finder/README.md

 # ISTA 329: Restaurant-Finder

-## Purpose: To design, develop, and publish a web site using recommended design practices within an assigned group.
-The web site will contain a home page and at least six (but no more than ten) content pages.
-You are required to create an external style sheet (.css file) that configures text, color, and page layout.
-(No font tags, embedded CSS, or inline CSS may be used.)

-Required components of the pages include:
+## How to View

+1. Unzip "Restaurant-Finder" folder
+2. Open "pages" folder
+3. Open "home-page.html" file

+## Required Components:

-- Appropriate meta tags
+### Appropriate meta tags
-- One page utilizing tables effectively to display tabular information (making sure the data being shared is clearly explained)
+### One page utilizing tables effectively to display tabular information (making sure the data being shared is clearly explained)
+- Can be found under the "pages" folder.
+Used in "home-page.html" in the "Restaurant Comparison" section".
-- One e-mail hyperlink
+### One e-mail hyperlink
+- Can be found under the "pages" folder.
+Used in "home-page.html" in the "About Us" section.
-- Consistent banner logo area
+### Consistent banner logo area
-- Consistent main navigation
+### Consistent main navigation
-- Association with external style sheet (.css file)
+### Association with external style sheet (.css file)
+- Can be found under the "styles" folder.
-- Multimedia Element: YouTube video, CSS image gallery, or CSS Transition
+### Multimedia Element: YouTube video, CSS image gallery, or CSS Transition
+- Can be found under the "pages" folder.
+Used in "gallery.html".
-- One page containing a form with at least three elements
+### One page containing a form with at least three elements
+- Can be found under the "pages" folder.
+Used in "reservations.html".
-- Use of JavaScript on TWO pages
+### Use of JavaScript on TWO pages
+- Can be found under the "scripts" folder.
+Used in "gallery.html" and "reviews.html".

-Popular browsers (including Chrome, Edge, and Firefox) must render each page.
+## Popular browsers (including Chrome, Edge, and Firefox) must render each page.
 Your web site project will be evaluated on the following criteria:

 - Project Milestones
 - Including all required web page elements